singpass/myinfo-connector-dotnet/README.md

 var connector = MyInfoConnector.Create(getConfig);
 ```

-### 2. Construct the URL that the user should be redirected to
+### 2. Construct the authorise URL
+The authorise URL includes the redirect URL so that the service can redirect the user to it after granting consent.

 ```
 var authoriseUrl = connector.GetAuthoriseUrl();